 Resilience-based Development Response to the crisis in Syria and neighbouring Countries

-- Over 120,000 killed in fighting, with close to 600,000 injured, and 9.3 million now need humanitarian assistance
+- Over 220,000 killed in fighting, with over 800,000 injured, and 12.2 million now need humanitarian assistance.

-Insufficient services such as health, education, sanitation, housing and socio-economic infrastructure, coupled with a collapse in economic opportunity and increased competition for jobs, are exacerbating deprivation.
+In host countries, insufficient services such as health, education, sanitation, housing and socio-economic infrastructure, coupled with a collapse in economic opportunity and increased competition for jobs, are exacerbating deprivation.
 Rising tensions have begun to threaten social cohesion and the rule of law.

 News on Syria